-This will help assure performance for its customers while minimizing costs thanks primarily to the use of AI to optimize resources, such as containers (opens in new tab), virtual machines (opens in new tab), servers (opens in new tab), storage (opens in new tab), networks, and databases (opens in new tab).
+This will help assure performance for its customers while minimizing costs thanks primarily to the use of AI to optimize resources, such as containers, virtual machines, servers, storage, networks, and databases.

 "The Turbonomic acquisition is yet another example of our commitment to making the most impactful investments to advance this strategy and ensure customers find the most innovative ways to fuel their digital transformations," said Rob Thomas, Senior Vice President, IBM Cloud and Data Platform.

 Notably, the acquisition is IBM’s eleventh since the arrival of Arvind Krishna as the new CEO last year.
 Krishna has been aggressively pushing the company to beef up its arsenal of hybrid cloud and AI-powered solutions.